Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 No surprise that the biggest downside of ocean shipping is transit times.
 Slow port handling, customs and all ocean processes are slower than air.
 De-consolidation for less than container loads result in significantly longer transit times.

-- Tracking technology in ocean is not as advanced as for air freight.
+- Tracking technology in ocean can be lacking versus air freight.

 - Ocean freight is more prone to damage in large part due to the much longer transit time.

-- Unexpected Surcharges: Shippers often report unexpected surcharges.
+- Surcharges: Shippers often report a myriad of surcharges.
 Even a small delay can result in incredibly expensive storage fees.
 See section below on common ocean freight charges and surcharges.

 Ocean shipping is a competitive low margin business.
 Some carriers and forwarders profits come solely from additional fees, surcharges and other non-core costs.